Gene Kiniski: Early life

+Football career

 Kiniski captured the attention of Annis Stukus, a scout for the Edmonton Eskimos, of the then Western Interprovincial Football Union in 1949, (which later merged with the Interprovincial Rugby Football Union to form the Canadian Football League).
 Along with Kiniski, wrestlers Al Oeming and Stu Hart were at the training camp as well.
 Two of his Eskimos teammates were future wrestlers Wilbur Snyder and Joe Blanchard.

 Kiniski secured himself a spot on the defensive line and his play earned him a scholarship to the University of Arizona.
 He was enrolled there from September 18, 1950, to January 26, 1952, and played on the defensive line for Bob Winslow.
 Rod Fenton recruited Kiniski into professional wrestling in Arizona in 1952.

 Kiniski returned to Edmonton to play football for the Eskimos, and he suffered a torn kneecap in the team's first game against Saskatchewan in August 1952.
 He retired from football in 1953 to resume wrestling full-time.

+Professional wrestling career

-Early career
+Early career (1952–1956)

 After retiring from football, Kiniski trained with Dory Funk and Tony Morelli for a wrestling career, eventually making his pro debut on February 13, 1952, in Tucson, Arizona, where he defeated Curly Hughes.
 Kiniski's first exposure on television was in Southern California in 1954 alongside other wrestlers such as Wilbur Snyder and Bobo Brazil.
 One year later, he teamed up with John Tolos to win his first major championship, the International TV Tag Team title, in Los Angeles, then challenged NWA World Champion Lou Thesz in November 1954.
 As an emerging talent, Kiniski got the opportunity to wrestle Lou Thesz at the Olympic Auditorium on November 3, 1954.
 Kiniski lost in two straight falls.

 From there, Kiniski ventured to San Francisco and teamed with Lord James Blears to win the territory's version of the NWA World Tag Team title three times in 1955; after that, he went to Texas and, wrestling as Gene Kelly, captured the NWA Texas Heavyweight Championship in 1956.